Tencent/vConsole/doc/public_properties_methods.md

 ```

-### vConsole.showTab(pluginID)
+### vConsole.showPlugin(pluginID)

-Activating a tab according to its plugin id.
+Activating a panel according to its plugin id.

-Plugin event `hide` will be triggered for previous actived tab, and `show` for current actived tab.
+Plugin event `hide` will be triggered for previous actived panel, and `show` for current actived panel.

 ##### Parameters:
-- (required) pluginID: A string, tab's plugin id.
+- (required) pluginID: A string, panel's plugin id.

 ##### Return:
 - None